• How to Become a Blockchain Engineer in 2025 (Skills, Salaries, Interviews & Career Map)

 Why Blockchain Engineering Is Exploding in 2025

 In 2017, the term “blockchain developer” was largely a buzzword used by startups during the ICO craze.
 Fast-forward to 2025, and blockchain engineers are no longer experimental hires.
 They are among the most in-demand professionals in global tech.
-From designing smart contracts that move billions of dollars daily to helping governments test central bank digital currencies (CBDCs), blockchain engineers now sit at the core of digital innovation.
+From smart contracts that handle high-value flows in DeFi to pilot projects like CBDCs, blockchain engineers now show up in real production systems—not just experiments.

 But here’s where things get interesting: while demand has increased manyfold, recruiters still find the huge skills gap.
 Many candidates know enough Solidity to deploy a simple ERC-20 token.
 Still, they could not optimize gas usage, debug a DAO hack scenario, or explain the trade-offs between Proof of Stake and Zero-Knowledge rollups.
-This mismatch is why the top 10% of blockchain engineers are commanding salaries that rival FAANG engineers and why getting into this career, if done strategically, can be life-changing in 2025.
+This mismatch is also why strong engineers—especially those who can reason about security and trade-offs—often get paid like top-tier backend engineers.

 TL;DR